CupertinoVanguard/Webpage/Lab9.md

 **GROUND TRUTH COMPARISON**

 The final aspect of the lab involved comparing the measured data with the groun truth.
 Utilizing this would help understand which objects were properly detected and the potential error of the TOF sensor.
 The ground truth was determined by measureing the key corners of the map.
 The three sets that were utilized were the x & y corners of the overoutlines, the box's outlines, and the smaller box's outline.
+The points list for the obstacles are included in the snippet below:
 ![image](https://user-images.githubusercontent.com/23284665/163517146-e50c134c-14a3-4b04-b85d-c524858f8f66.png)

+The superimposed ground truth and the combined measurements plot is included below:

 ![image](https://user-images.githubusercontent.com/23284665/163517199-07a40c21-d144-468b-b6ab-5ff536261c99.png)

+There are two plots included here.
+The second is the color-coded plot to help signify the various properties of the map that each rotation point helps pick-up.
+The first plot helps identify the discrepancy between the measured values and the ground truth.
+THe corners are extremely close to that of what was measured, excpet for minor offsets.
+The bigger box, as expected, has seemingly slanted sides due to the aforementioned positional drift during the in-place turn.
+The most glaring discrepancy is the lack of clarity for the smaller box.
+The ground truth is in a different location comparied to the measruement, and the measurements do not provide a proper definition.

+**ACKNOWLEDGEMENTS**
+Swapnil Barot (Lab partner for this particular lab)

+Important notes:
+An instance were the robot turns twice and measures data was taken.
+However, the data seemed too noisy and so this method was not used to measure data.